inuitless/inuit.css/README.md

 This fork is not endorsed by [@csswizardry](https://github.com/csswizardry/).
 I like inuit.css and my team and I use LESS.

+## Installation

+As there are few differences between the LESS port of inuit.css and its original version, we build [the LESS port of the inuit.css-web-template](https://github.com/nicoespeon/inuit.css-web-template) for you.

+### Install via command line (recommended)

+The command line install of the LESS port of inuit.css is _incredibly_ simple:

+    $ git clone --recursive git@github.com:nicoespeon/inuit.css-web-template.git your-project-folder
+    $ cd your-project-folder
+    $ ./go

+The principles behind that are exactly the same than for the original inuit.css repo.
+You'll find more detailed explanation from the original README, just below.

+### Install via zip

+Though not tested, using inuit.css from its GitHub zip _should_ be fairly simple.
+Using inuit.css from zipped source does mean that you can’t update inuit.css as a submodule, but you may well be able to drop fresh zip files into the `css/inuit.css/` directory provided you don’t edit any library code.

+Firstly you need to download [the LESS web template](https://github.com/nicoespeon/inuit.css-web-template) zip and unpack it to a location of your choosing.
+Next you need to download the inuit.css core zip and unpack that into `css/inuit.css/` in your new project.

+## Getting started

+Once you have your project set up, you should be looking at a directory structure a little like this:

+    your-project-folder/
+        css/
+            inuit.css/
+            vars.less
+            style.less
+        index.html

+Your CSS directory holds everything you need to get building:

+* Everything in `css/inuit.css/` is library code which **should not** be edited.
+  If you `cd` into here you should see that this submodule will initially be on `(no branch)`, this is because the submodule points at a specific commit and not a branch.
+You can treat this directory like any other Git project which means you can `$ git checkout LESS` to get your submodule on the most up-to-date stable version of inuit.css.
+To grab any new changes simply run `$ git pull` on the `LESS` branch.
+* `vars.less` contains any project variables you need, as well as any overrides you wish to make to the inuit.css library.
+It also houses feature switches to turn inuit.css’ objects and abstractions on and off as you need them.
+* `style.less` is your master LESS stylesheet which will concatenate any other stylesheets from inuit.css and your extensions when it is compiled.

 ## Differences

 LESS and sass are different languages, some features of the original